-Join Mark Thomas for an in-depth discussion in this video Key concepts of problem management, part of ITIL Foundations.
+Join Mark Thomas for an in-depth discussion in this video Key concepts of problem management, part of Cert Prep: ITIL 3 Foundation.

 - Okay, still problem management.…I know we're trying to sift through a lot of ink…that I've put up on the wall,…but let's take a look at a couple of concepts we have.…One of the things that's important to understand,…from a perspective of problem management,…is we have proactive and reactive activities…that we may go through,…and if you haven't started to figure this out by now,…this whole problem management process is awesome.…If you have a good problem management process,…it's really going to help you…on the service operations side, but it's no easy task,…because there's a lot of moving parts to this.…